Bowling Green State University: World War II

 Navy and Marines performing drills on the BGSU campus during World War II in 1945.

 The 1940s, including World War II and its aftermath, brought big changes to BGSU.
 The war caused a drastic decrease in male enrollment and by 1943, the university canceled dances and formals, citing the lack of male students.

 The university continued expanding facilities including its first student union, The Falcon's Nest, and new cottage-style dorms for social groups and learning-living communities, and dedication of the Wood County airport.
 Bowling Green was one of 240 colleges and universities to take part in the V-5 and V-12 Navy College Training Programs to supplement the lower enrollment during the war.
 The programs offered students a path to a Navy commission, enrolling cadets in regular college courses as well as naval training.
 Faculty were added to accommodate the military training programs.

 Student life adapted to the wartime era with efforts such as the War Relief Committee, blood drives and War Bonds initiatives.
 In December 1942 Sherwood Eddy spoke on campus on topics relating to the Asiatic-Pacific Theater.
-In July 1944 the university was selected by officials at Camp Perry as a potential temporary prisoner of war camp.
+In July 1944 the university was selected by officials at Camp Perry as a potential camp for temporary prisoners of war.